muritane/Egoism-2.0/README.md

     * 2x3 = 1x3 + 1x3 learning addition to multiply numbers

 Synonyms:
-- communication ~ discussion about similar experiences or known to both discussion partners intellectual objects
+- communication ~ discussion about similar experiences or known to all discussion participants intellectual objects
 - be more creative ~ create new associations between intellectual objects